QUOTATION from Tenzing Gyatso

 Kuja and Surya related illnesses manifest in severe, debilitating fever which normally is not part of a terminal illness, but rather a painful phase of the life timeline.

-(Burning-boiling illness can be terminal however, if radix rogesha-6 occupies the navamsha of maraka rules-2 or maraka rules-7.)
+(Burning-boiling illness can be terminal however, if radix rogesha-6 occupies the navamsha of maraka activates-2 or maraka rules-7.)

 That will be more effective, because when your mind is overwhelmed by a disturbing emotion like anger,

-Because we are partly divine and partly animal by nature, the animal survival response to physical threat -- anger -- is a natural part of our human condition.
+Because human-beings are partly divine and partly animal by nature, the animal survival response to physical threat which is experienced as anger is a natural part of the human condition.

 Unfortunately, not everyone has permission to express their animal anger in a clear and healthy way.
 Some people are forced by circumstances to suppress their natural feelings of life-protecting rage.

-Suppressed anger eventually bursts out however, especially during periods of the rogesha-6 or Grahawhich occupy the navamshas of the rogesha-6 .
+Suppressed anger eventually bursts out, however, especially during bhukti of the rogesha-6 or Graha which occupy the navamsha of the rogesha-6 .

-So: it is inescapable: Anger happens.
-When Kuja is well disposed, the native is provided with sporting, military, athletic, and other socially sanctioned activities which provide praiseworthy outlets for the life-protecting rage.
+It is rather inescapable: Anger happens.
+When Kuja is well disposed, one may be provided with sporting, military, athletic, and other socially sanctioned activities which provide praiseworthy outlets for the life-protecting rage.

-But what if your Surya or Kuja is oppressed by Shani?
-What is Surya or Kuja is your rogesha-6 , or you have Grahain the navamshas of rogesha-6 ?
-Then you are probably going to experience repressed anger forcing its way into your consciousness through disease.
+But what if Surya or Kuja become oppressed by Shani?
+What if Surya or Kuja becomes rogesha-6 , or there are Graha in the navamsha of rogesha-6 ?
+Then one may experience repressed anger forcing its way into consciousness through disease.

-Ideally with conscious management, Anger can be energetically transformed into courage.
+With conscious management, anger can be energetically transformed into either patience or courage.

 If properly understood, anger-generated illness can be an opportunity to acknowledge the underlying psycho-emotional pain which motivates the symptoms.

-If you have a propensity toward anger-generated illnesses - especially for those with Surya/Kuja radix lagna or Moon - consider developing the consciousness that will move this anger freely through the body's systems rather than overloading a particular body part.
+One who experiences a propensity toward anger-generated illnesses might consider developing the consciousness that will release anger freely through the body's systems rather than overloading a particular body part.

-o ease the flow of anger it is necessary to acknowledge the presence of the anger and to intentionally help this competitive, anxious, volatile energy move around more freely!
+To ease the flow of anger it is necessary to acknowledge the presence of the anger and to intentionally flip the switch so that this competitive, anxious, volatile energy can be directed into the preferred state.

-A classic of self-healing through mental and emotional self-inquiry is Louise Hay's 1984 Heal Your Body (a shorter, earlier version) and Hay's full length tale of healing You Can Heal Your Life.
-(1999 - check for more recent editions.)
+A classic of self-healing through mental and emotional self-inquiry is Louise Hay's 1984 edition Heal Your Body (a shorter, earlier version) and Hay's full length tale of healing You Can Heal Your Life . (originally 1999 - check for more recent editions.)

-Very powerful books, simply written and easy to digest, which guide destructive beliefs and emotions into healing channels.
-Strongly recommended!
+Very powerful books, simply written and easy to digest, which guide destructive beliefs and emotions into healing channels. =

-Healing Anger: The Power of Patience from a Buddhist Perspective.
-Geshe Thupten Jinpa (Trans.).
+QUOTATION from Tenzin Gyatso Healing Anger: The Power of Patience from a Buddhist Perspective. translated by Geshe Thupten Jinpa

 Now all of these are, in reality, sources of happiness, but in order for one to be able to fully utilize them with the goal of enjoying a happy and fulfilled life, one's state of mind is crucial.